-I rate this script 4×4 for aesthetics and functionality.
+I give this script a 2×3 for aesthetics and functionality respectively.